Texans vote to lower property taxes, but how much will you actually save? - NewsBreak

 AUSTIN (Nexstar) — Over the weekend, Texas voters overwhelmingly passed two constitutional amendments that will lower property taxes.

-Proposition 1 will lower property taxes for certain disabled and elderly citizens, while Proposition 2 will increase homestead tax exemptions.RELATED: Texans vote for property tax relief by wide margin in May election
+Proposition 1 will lower property taxes for certain disabled and elderly citizens, while Proposition 2 will increase homestead tax exemptions.Norma Sepulveda wins Harlingen mayor election

 “This proposition increases the homestead exemption amount from $25,000 to $40,000.
 What that means for the average voter is that you should realize about $175 worth of savings in the coming year,” James Quintero, a policy director with Texas Public Policy Foundation, explained Monday.